Developer Guide

 [Proposed] Advance find feature

-The proposed advanced find feature refines how the current find command works by introducing RecipeDoesNotContainKeywordPredicate
+The proposed advanced find feature refines how the current find command works by introducing RecipeDoesNotContainKeywordPredicate.

-they can cook based on the specified keywords such as recipe name, ingredients available, or cuisine in the form of tags.
+Currently, the purpose of the find feature of our application is to give users the possibility of what Recipe they can cook based on the specified keywords such as recipe name, ingredients available, or cuisine in the form of tags.
 As such, we would like to improve how the find feature works but allowing the users to specify “must not contain” as part of their keywords to allow greater user experience.

 Given below is an example usage scenario and how the advanced find would behave.

-.
+Step 2.
+The find command filters out the recipes that match RecipeDoesNotContainKeywordPredicate.
 In this case, that would mean that it filters out recipes that contain “peanut”.

-command then collects all the recipes that match RecipeContainsKeywordPredicate
+Step 3.
+The find command then collects all the recipes that match RecipeContainsKeywordPredicate and displays it to the RecipeListPanel

 Miscellaneous guides